microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ![change syntax](images/tips-and-tricks/change_syntax.gif)

-If you want to persist the new language mode for that file type, you can use the **Configure File Association for ...** command to associate the current file extension with an installed language.
+If you want to persist the new language mode for that file type, you can use the **Configure File Association for** command to associate the current file extension with an installed language.

 ## Customization